richardbolt/grunt-jssourcemaprev/README.md

 ```

 #### Custom Options
-In this example, the same happens as in the default example except the files in the `sourceDir` attribute of the source map are moved, not copied, to the location described in default options.
+In this example, the same happens as in the default example except the files in the `sourceRoot` attribute of the source map are moved, not copied, to the location described in default options.

 ```js
 grunt.initConfig({